 The American non-profit organization ProPublica had sent a sample of 49 items containing hate speech to Facebook recently.
 The social media giant responded apologetically and said that they “must do better.”

-Justin Osofsky, Facebook VP said in a statement: “We’re sorry for the mistakes we have made.”
-He revealed that the company targets in reaching the recruitment of 20,000 people to its safety and security team by next year for improving as per community standards.
+Justin Osofsky, Facebook VP, said, “We’re sorry for the mistakes we have made.”
+He revealed that the company targets to recruit 20,000 people to its safety and security team by next year to improve as per community standards.
 He also added that the social media deletes about 66,000 posts per week that contain hate speech.

 How are you experiencing Facebook?
 Let us know in comments and keep following us as we look to bring you more update on this.